UPDATE 2-Cricket-Test Series Sri Lanka v Pakistan scoreboard

-Aug 6 (Infostrada Sports) - Scoreboard at stumps on the first day in the first Test between Sri Lanka and Pakistan on Wednesday in Galle, Sri LankaStage: Top 1st innings
+Aug 7 (Infostrada Sports) - Scoreboard at stumps on the second day in the first Test between Sri Lanka and Pakistan on Thursday in Galle, Sri LankaStage: Bottom 1st innings

 K. Manzoor lbw b Prasad 3